 These are the main and most expensive part of a hot water system (besides the cost of the tank).
 None of these are included when a hot water system is purchased from a manufacturer, however, without them installed the manufacturer’s warranties are void.
 Our services include supply and replacement of tempering valves, control/non return valves (duo valve) and pressure limiting valves.

 Don’t forget!
 We deal with all major brands!
 However, we do recommend quality Rheem and Vulcan hot water systems.
-Contact us today.
+Contact us today for more information about hot water systems on the Gold Coast.